pghvlaans/sbotools/man-md/sbocheck.1.md

 **solibs** - The default option; using a package checking option without **\--type** runs this test.

+**perl** - Check for incompatible perl-based shared objects and binaries based on timestamps.
+In addition to the currently-installed system **perl** package, the first build dates for major **perl** versions on Slackware (see */etc/sbotools/perl_vers*) and installation dates for previously-installed **perl** packages are used to avoid false positives for stock and built packages, respectively.
+Results are saved to *sbocheck-perl.log*.

 **python** - Check for *site-packages* irectories built against the wrong major version, e.g. **python-3.12**.
 Results are saved to